Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Introduction

 The pursuit of a supersolid \cite{sprsld} has lately gained impetus among research workers in different areas of low-temperature physics.
 A supersolid is a special form of matter possessing the properties of both a crystalline solid and a superfluid.
 It is characterized by a spatially-ordered periodic matter resulting from a breakdown of continuous translational invariance as in a crystalline solid.
 It also enjoys a frictionless flow as in a superfluid, breaking continuous gauge invariance.
 Hence a supersolid is a special type of superfluid and its search has been confined to a superfluid, e.g., Bose–Einstein condensate (BEC) \cite{bec}, and Fermi superfluid \cite{fermi}.
 The search of a supersolid helium \cite{4} was inconclusive \cite{5}.
 Following theoretical suggestions to create a supersolid with finite-range \cite{8} and dipolar \cite{7} interactions, different experimental groups confirmed supersolidity in a quasi-one-dimensional (quasi-1D) \cite{10} and a quasi-two-dimensional (quasi-2D) \cite{9} dipolar trapped BEC.

 There have been theoretical suggestions for creating supersolid-like states in a spin-orbit-coupled (SO-coupled) BEC \cite{13}.
 Although there cannot be a natural spin-orbit (SO) coupling in a neutral atom, an artificial synthetic SO coupling is possible by tuned Raman lasers that couple the different spin component states \cite{thso} of a spinor BEC \cite{exptspinor}.
 Two such possible SO couplings are due to Rashba \cite{SOras} and Dresselhaus \cite{SOdre}.
 An equal mixture of these SO couplings has been experimentally realized in a pseudo spin-$1/2$ ($F=1/2$) $^{23}$Na \cite{na-solid} and $^{87}$Rb \cite{exptso} BEC of $F_z=0,-1$ spin component states.
 A pseudo spin-1/2 state contains only the components $F_z=0,-1$ of a hyperfine spin-1 ($F=1$) state.
 The mean-field equation of this system is governed by the Pauli spin matrices and hence the name pseudo spin-1/2.
 Later, an SO-coupled spin-1 $^{87}$Rb BEC of $F_z =\pm1,0$ spin component states was also realized \cite{exptsp1}.
-Recently, a spatially-periodic supersolid-like state with stripe pattern in density, called a superstripe state, was observed in an SO-coupled quasi-1D pseudo spin-1/2 spinor BEC of $^{23}$Na atoms \cite{14} employing an equal mixture of Rashba and Dresselhaus couplings.
+Recently, a spatially-periodic supersolid-like state with stripe pattern in density, called a superstripe state, was observed in an SO-coupled quasi-1D pseudo spin-1/2 spinor BEC of $^{23}$Na atoms \cite{14} employing an equal mixture of Rashba and Dresselhaus couplings. {There have been theoretical studies on the stability of different phases of BECs with Rashba-Dresselhaus spin-orbit coupling against quantum and thermal fluctuations \cite{baym}.}

-In view of the observed superstripe state in an SO-coupled quasi-1D pseudo spin-1/2 spinor BEC \cite{14}, in this paper we look for a supersolid-like state \cite{sprsld} in a quasi-2D pseudo spin-1/2 SO-coupled spinor BEC using the mean-field Gross-Pitaevskii (GP) equation.
+In view of the observed superstripe state in an SO-coupled quasi-1D pseudo spin-1/2 spinor BEC \cite{14}, in this paper we look for a supersolid-like state \cite{sprsld} in a quasi-2D pseudo spin-1/2 SO-coupled spinor BEC using the mean-field Gross-Pitaevskii (GP) equation \cite{r6}.
 Previous considerations were limited to a stripe state in a quasi-1D pseudo spin-1/2 SO-coupled spinor BEC \cite{2020,stripe}.
 In a quasi-2D trap, different types of spatially-ordered 2D lattice states seem likely in an SO-coupled pseudo spin-1/2 spinor BEC, specially after the confirmation of such states in an SO-coupled quasi-2D spin-1 spinor BEC \cite{adhisol,adhitrap}.
 We will consider both uniform (trapless) and trapped states in this study under the action of Rashba or Dresselhaus SO coupling, in addition to an equal mixture of Rashba and Dresselhaus couplings.